 If you are experiencing loss and are new to meditation, there are guided meditations that are designed for you.
 The only thing you have to do is listen and, to the best of your ability, stay focused.
 For example, this short guided meditation by world-renowned Buddhist teacher Jack Kornfield inspires us to take the time we need to grieve and encourages us to be kind to ourselves in the process.
 Kindness ultimately brings acceptance of how you are dealing with your loss, the patience and forbearance you need to embrace mourning, and the strength to fully feel your sadness and loss.

 Preparing for the truth of impermanence

 Change happens.
 Sometimes it brings exactly what we were hoping for, and sometimes it is utterly devastating.
 Meditation is a powerful and effective technique that prepares us to integrate change by working with the truth of impermanence on the cushion or chair.
 In her Mind Talk on Grief & Loss, Maria Camara, PhD explains that following a loss, our loving capacity can be revitalized through meditation practice.
-And check out our article on Meditation for Seniors.
+And check out our articles on Meditation for Seniors and Best Meditation Techniques for Seniors.

 If you’d like to begin a sitting practice or deepen the one you’ve got, Mindworks App is the resource for you.
 With a variety of daily meditations, Mind Talks, clear instructions and inspiring Daily Cup contemplations, Mindworks has everything you need to get you started and keep you going.